awsdocs/aws-transfer-user-guide/doc_source/API_DeleteUser.md

 ### Example<a name="API_DeleteUser_Example_1"></a>

-The following example deletes a user account assigned to a server\.
+The following example deletes a Transfer Family user\.

 #### Sample Request<a name="API_DeleteUser_Example_1_Request"></a>